Global COO visits the Patxós indigenous community in Minas Gerais

 The Pataxós community were abandoned by BHP, the world’s largest mining company, following the Mariana dam disaster.

-The disaster sent 40 million cubic meters of toxic waste rushing into the Doce River, devastating the surrounding environment for 400 miles.
+The disaster sent 40 million cubic metres of toxic waste rushing into the Doce River, devastating the surrounding environment for 400 miles.
 The river was not just a lifeline providing a clean water supply and offering a means of income via fishing; it was a sacred part of this community’s way of life.

 Members of the community told us they were in a precarious situation due to recent flooding and said the government had failed to provide the essential medical supplies necessary to sustain their community.